JTOTAT/WildThing-Arduino-Code/README.md

 # WildThing-Arduino-Code
 Code for adapted wild thing

-Arduino uno reading sparkfun joysyick to control two REV spark motor controllers Also see bmp of arduino wildthing printed circut board artwork
+Arduino uno shield for reading a sparkfun joysyick to control two REV spark motor controllers Pins are for speed selection

+Also see bmps of arduino wildthing printed circut board artwork Also included is a DXF file to inport into your CAD

 Code is never finished, just given up on... not sure who said this but it's so true